 The Occupancy Tax

-rate for Dare County is Five percent (5%) of gross receipts derived from
+rate for Dare County is Six percent (6%) of gross receipts derived from

 rental of room, lodging, campsite, or similar accommodation furnished by any hotel, motel, inn, tourist camp including private residences and cottages rented to transients.

 The Six Percent (6%) Distribution Rate

 - 1% (one percent) Room Occupancy and Tourism Development Tax